 Day 14: Sunday 14 October, Oxford – Waddesdon – Oxford

-- Waddesdon Manor including a private tour of the library
+- Waddesdon Manor, including a private tour of the library

 Today we visit Waddesdon Manor, one of the most extraordinary houses in England.
 Over 125 years ago, Baron Ferdinand Rothschild transformed a barren hill in the countryside outside London into the setting for this breathtaking estate, where he entertained family and friends, politicians and artists, royalty and writers.
-Over the years, he assembled an outstanding collection of French decorative art, and an extraordinary Library rich in fine French imprints, to which his heir (his younger sister Alice) and in turn her heirs (their French cousin James and his English wife Dorothy) added many complementary furnishings, paintings and drawings.
+Over the years, he assembled an outstanding collection of French decorative art, and an extraordinary library rich in fine French imprints, to which his heir (his younger sister Alice) and in turn her heirs (their French cousin James and his English wife Dorothy) added many complementary furnishings, paintings and drawings.
 Today, Waddesdon Manor is admired not only for its architecture and luxurious and colourful French interior decor but also for its collections of superb English portraits and Dutch Old Masters, as well as its books, manuscripts and exquisite textiles.
 The extensive gardens are renowned for their seasonal flower displays, and the Parterre, in particular, has been restored using traditional techniques.
-Our visit includes a private tour of the library containing the collection of 17th- and 18th-century volumes created by Baron Ferdinand de Rothschild.
+Our visit includes a private tour of the library, which contains the collection of 17th- and 18th-century volumes created by Baron Ferdinand de Rothschild.
 (Overnight Oxford) BL